Dedicated to Your Health

 His interests also include biomedical engineering, electrical and mechanical engineering, computer design and software development.
 His early work in computer design received achievement awards from the Professional Engineers Society of Minnesota and the United States Army.
 He participated in early designs of the Space Shuttle Space Lab and developed implantable devices for space research.
 He has designed and patented a system for simulating critical care patient management, inclusive of a manikin apparatus for practicing heart catheterization.
 His work has been published in such peer-reviewed journals as the Mayo Clinic Proceedings and Expert Review of Medical Devices.
 His book, Fundamentals of BioMEMS and Medical Microdevices is the first college-level textbook in the field.

 He has been a guest lecturer at Johns Hopkins Hospital and the Mayo Clinic.
 He has been a guest speaker at the University of Minnesota ’s Design of Medical Devices, and the Minnesota Medical Alley sponsored MedEdge International conferences.
-Dr. Saliterman is a recipient of the 2006, 2007, 2008, 2009, 2010, 2011, 2012, and 2013 Physician's Recognition Award of the American Medical Association.
+Dr. Saliterman has beeen a recipient of the Physician's Recognition Award of the American Medical Association annually from 2006 to 2015.